 In Part 1 we covered how the internet changed the economics of content creation.

-In Part 2, I cover The Principles Of Ethical Monetisation which are:
+Now, in Part 2, we cover The Principles Of Ethical Monetisation:

 - Both the consumer and the producer should benefit from any transaction

 - The producer should not sell things that don’t deserve to exist